dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 Now you can copy the the `captus-clean_report.html` file to you laptop to see it

+#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW

 	scp -P 22110 [username]@10.153.134.10:/data_tmp/[username]/data/03_captus/01_clean_reads/captus-clean_report.html .

 Open the `html` file in your internet browser and you should see something like this<p align="center"><img src="images/captus_clean.png" alt="clean" width="900"></p>